syncfusion-content/xamarin-docs/Xamarin/SfTreeView/load-on-demand.md

             return false;
     }

+    /// <summary>
-    //Execute method is called when any item is requested for load-on-demand items. private void ExecuteOnDemandLoading(object obj)
+    /// Execute method is called when any item is requested for load-on-demand items.
+    /// </summary>
+    /// <param name="sender">TreeViewNode is passed as default parameter </param>
+    private void ExecuteOnDemandLoading(object obj)
     {
         var node = obj as TreeViewNode;

-        if(node.ChildNodes.Count > 0)
+        // Skip the repeated population of child items when every time the node expands. if (node.ChildNodes.Count > 0)
+        {
+            node.IsExpanded = true;
             return;
+        }

-        node.ShowExpanderAnimation = true;
+        //Animation starts for expander to show progressing of load on demand node.ShowExpanderAnimation = true;
         MusicInfo musicInfo = node.Content as MusicInfo;
         Device.BeginInvokeOnMainThread(async () =>
         {
             await Task.Delay(2000);

+            //Fetching child items to add
             var items = GetSubMenu(musicInfo.ID);

-            node.PopulateChildNodes(items);
+            // Populating child items for the node in on-demand node.PopulateChildNodes(items);
             if (items.Count() > 0)
-                node.IsExpanded = true;
+                //Expand the node after child items are added. node.IsExpanded = true;

-            node.ShowExpanderAnimation = false;
+            //Animation stopped for expander to show load on demand is executed. node.ShowExpanderAnimation = false;
         });
     }